silas229/custom-block-styles-manager/readme.txt

 The plugin has minimal performance impact.
 CSS is only loaded inline when a block uses a custom style, so unused styles don't add any overhead to your pages.

+== Credits ==
+This plugin uses a custom icon derived from Dashicons, © WordPress contributors, licensed under GPLv2 or later.

 == Screenshots ==

 1. Block Styles management interface showing the list of custom styles with block type filtering